fdnd-agency/oncollaboration/CONTRIBUTIONS.md

 ### Conventional Commits

-At FDND Agency, because of Semantic Versioning, we use conventional commits.
+At FDND Agency, because of Semantic Versioning, we use [Conventional commits]( https://www.conventionalcommits.org/en/v1.0.0/). .
 Conventional commit is a specification, a set of rules that have to be followed when writing commit messages.

 **Allowed Commit types**